tcsvn/activity-assistant/Readme.md

 The installation of this add-on is pretty straightforward and not different to installing any other Hass.io add-on.

 1. Add the repository to the addon-store by pasting `https://github.com/tcsvn/hassio-activity-assistant` into the manage add-on repositories dialog
-2. Ensure that Home Assistant is using the [recorder](https://www.home-assistant.io/integrations/recorder/) integration for Activity Assistant to successfully query data
+2. Ensure that Home Assistant is using the [recorder](https://www.home-assistant.io/integrations/recorder/) integration for Activity Assistant to successfully connect to the database and query devices
-3. Search for the "Activity Assistant" addon-on in the Hass.io add-on store and install the latest release (not edge or development).
+3. Search for the "Activity Assistant" addon-on in the Hass.io add-on store and install the latest release (NOT edge or development).
 4. Start the "Activity Assistant" add-on.
 5. Check the logs of the add-on to see if everything went well.
 6. Ready to go!